Vesylum/dark-souls-3-cheat-sheet/README.md

 In browsers that support Progressive Web Apps (PWAs) you can install this checklist like a regular application.
 Look for the install or "Add to Home Screen" option in your browser's menu and follow the prompts.
+### Theme Styles

+The Bootstrap and Bootswatch stylesheets are included locally under `css/vendor/`.
+They were downloaded from the official [Bootstrap](https://github.com/twbs/bootstrap) and [Bootswatch](https://github.com/thomaspark/bootswatch) repositories.

 ## Contribution Guide